 - a.
-Personal and Service Provider vehicles and industrial mobile equipment used inside secured Boeing property are allowed with special permission only and may require a Boeing-issued parking pass. - Service Provider vehicles, personal vehicles, and industrial mobile equipment and accessories shall be maintained in a safe operating condition. - c.
+Personal and Service Provider vehicles and industrial mobile equipment used inside secured Boeing property are allowed with special permission only and may require a Boeing-issued parking pass. - b.
+Service Provider vehicles, personal vehicles, and industrial mobile equipment and accessories shall be maintained in a safe operating condition. - c.
 Service Provider vehicles, equipment, or supplies shall not block entrance ramps, truck doors, plant access aisles, emergency routes (including lanes or zones), or parking specified for Boeing equipment, facilities, or plant personnel without prior approval from the Boeing Onsite Activity Representative.
 Additional coordination is required. - d.
-Posted speed limit and traffic signs shall be followed at all times while on Boeing property. - e.
-Vehicles must yield right-of-way to: - Pedestrians - · Moving aircraft - Emergency vehicles - f.
+Forklifts must be isolated from pedestrians with barricades or spotters when transporting between areas.
+Additional coordination is required. - e.
+Posted speed limit and traffic signs shall be followed at all times while on Boeing property. - f.
+Vehicles must yield right-of-way to:

+Pedestrians Moving aircraft Emergency vehicles

+g.
 Service Provider vehicles are not permitted on flight line ramps without prior approval.
-Additional coordination is required. - g.
-Seat belts, when available, shall be worn at all times.
+Additional coordination is required.

 - h.
-Personnel shall not be transported in the beds of trucks. - i.
-Do not idle vehicles unnecessarily. - j.
-Do not idle vehicles near building air intakes or building entrances. - k.
-Operation of diesel, and gasoline-powered equipment is restricted in Boeing buildings.
+Seat belts, when available, shall be worn at all times. - i.
+Personnel shall not be transported in the beds of trucks. - j.
+Do not idle vehicles unnecessarily. - k.
+Do not idle vehicles near building air intakes or building entrances. - I. Operation of diesel, and gasoline-powered equipment is restricted in Boeing buildings.
 This restriction does not apply to transient vehicles or short-term loading and unloading inside occupied buildings.
 If diesel or gasoline powered equipment is to remain running inside a Boeing building, then the equipment exhaust shall be piped or vented to the outside of the building or use a Boeing-approved filtering system.
 Additional coordination is required.